 - The Survey Units used for the project.
 The Survey Units is either Survey Feet or International Feet.
-International Feet units are used in all states for projects starting after January 1st, 2023. - 2.
+International Feet units are used in Arizona, Michigan, Montana, North Dakota, Oregon, and South Carolina.
+All other states use Survey Feet. - 2.
 2D or 3D Seed Files.
-If a 2D Seed File is used, then the ORD File initially contains a 2D Design Model 2.
-If a 3D Seed File is used, then ORD File initially contains a 3D Design Model 5.
+If a 2D Seed File is used, then the ORD File initially contains a 2D Design Model If a 3D Seed File is used, then ORD File initially contains a 3D Design Model .